 Table of Contents

-Cracking a UI/UX interview takes more than just a great portfolio – it requires clear thinking, user empathy and the ability to explain their design options safely.
-In this guide, we have collected the most important UI/UX interview questions, so you can help you prepare, impress and unload your next design role with confidence.
+Cracking an UI/UX interview takes more than just having a strong portfolio.
+You also need clear thinking, user empathy, and the ability to explain your design decisions with confidence.
+In this guide, we have put together the most important UI/UX interview questions to help you prepare well, make a great impression, and land your next design job with confidence.

 Get Certified in UI/UX Design — Build User-Friendly Experiences with Confidence!